 Have an ITC question not answered below?
 Email the project mailbox, DTI_IT_Centralization@delaware.gov.

-The Legislature.
 The Government Efficiency and Accountability Review (GEAR) Board’s focus area on IT Efficiency reviewed the incomplete IT centralization effort.
 GEAR recommended the legislature pass Senate Bill 153 which modernizes DTI’s enabling statue (Title 29 Ch 90C).
 It authorizes the establishment of a shared IT service model for Executive Branch state agencies.
+Governor Carney signed it into law on August 5th, 2019.

 How does this legislation-backed IT Centralization effort differ from the Executive Orders of the past?